junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean jumps, "WHAT?!"

 Sam and Jody yell at the same time.
+Cas widens his eyes in surprise.

 "You said yourself, we are souls," Ash says plainly, "we are basically energy batteries.
 Yes or no, Dean, will Lucifer get more powerful after consuming us and eventually help save the world?"

 Dean glares at him.
-"NO!!" he yells, his eyes red.
+"NO!!" he yells, his eye-rims red.

 The room falls quiet.
 They look at him.

 He shakes his head, tears in his eyes, devastated.

 "With souls gone, you will have nothing left."
 Cas tells them in a solemn voice.
 "Do you understand?
 Even when Heaven is restored, you will be in nowhere, not even in the Empty.
-This will be the ultimate death."
+This will be absolute disappearance, the ultimate death.
+No one can possibly bring you back again."

 Ellen nods.
 "What's the alternative?
-Billions of souls fall to Earth and continue living as ghosts?
+Billions of souls fall to Earth and all continue living as ghosts for eternity?
 What about the real living people?
 What kind of life is that?"

 "Please don't do this --" Dean pleads, voice shaking.
 "There must be another way."